 Before joining NYU Stern, I did a postdoc with Professor Michael I. Jordan at the University of California, Berkeley.
-I earned my doctoral degree from the Machine Learning Department at the School of Computer Science at Carnegie Mellon University and fully expect to complete my Ph.D. degree in May 2013.
-My doctoral dissertation, entitled Learning with Sparsity: Structures, Optimization and Applications, is directed by the committee members: Dr. Jaime Carbonell (advisor), Dr. Tom Mitchell, Dr. Larry Wasserman, and Dr. Robert Tibshirani (from Stanford).
-I was awarded an IBM Ph.D.
+I earned my doctoral degree from the Machine Learning Department at the School of Computer Science at Carnegie Mellon University.
+My doctoral dissertation, entitled Learning with Sparsity: Structures, Optimization and Applications, was directed by the committee members: Dr. Jaime Carbonell, Dr. Tom Mitchell, Dr. Larry Wasserman, and Dr. Robert Tibshirani (from Stanford).
+I received the Simons-Berkeley Research Fellowship and IBM Ph.D.
 Fellowship.
 During my Ph.D., I did internships at Microsoft Research Redmond, IBM T.J.
 Watson Research Center and NEC Lab America.

 Before that, I obtained my master of science in Industry Administration (Operations Research) from the ACO (algorithms, combinatorics and optimization) program in the Tepper School of Business at Carnegie Mellon.
 My master's work is advised by Prof. Manuel Blum.

-- Deterministic and stochastic optimization for large-scale and high-dimensional data analysis.
+- Optimization methods and theory for large-scale and high-dimensional data analysis.

-- Applications in web text mining, recommendation systems, environmental data analysis, and bioinformatics.
+- Applications to web text mining, recommendation systems, finanical data anlaysis, environmental data analysis, and bioinformatics.